Universality of Top Rank Statistics for Brownian Reshuffling: Diffusion model

-The additional factor of $2$ compared to~\eqref{mu=0.t>>0} is due to condition $x>0$, which was irrelevant in the case of $\mu>0$.
+The additional factor of $2$ compared to~\eqref{mu>0.t>>0} is due to condition $x>0$, which was irrelevant in the case of $\mu>0$.
 The only situation where a stationary solution exists is for $\mu<0$.
-Then, the drift to the hard wall and the diffusion reach a balance and create the unique profile
+In this case, the drift to the hard wall and the diffusion balance each other and create a unique profile

-This latter case is the situation we are interested in and where non-trivial rank statistics are attained.